-Pursuant to Pennsylvania state law, the PHA Board of Commissioners consists of nine (9) members nominated by the Mayor of Philadelphia, subject to approval by the City Council.
+Pursuant to Pennsylvania state law, the PHA Board of Commissioners (the "Board") consists of nine (9) members nominated by the Mayor of Philadelphia, subject to approval by the City Council.
 Two of the Commissioners are PHA residents.
-Prior to their seating, all Board members are required to complete extensive training from PHA, including sessions on public housing management, Ethical Conduct,

-Conflict of Interest, EEO and the Fair Housing Act.
+Prior to their seating, all Board members are required to complete extensive training from PHA, including sessions on public housing management, ethical conduct, conflict of interest, EEO and the Fair Housing Act.
 The Board provides policy guidance and oversight of PHA's operations.
+As of March 31, 2020, the Board consisted of eight (8) Commissioners, pending the appointment of a ninth member to fill a vacancy that occurred during the fiscal year.

-The members of PHA's Board of Commissioners for the fiscal year ended March 31, 2019 were:
+The members of PHA's Board of Commissioners for the fiscal year ended March 31, 2020 were:

-- 1) Lynette M. Brown-Sow Board Chair Former Vice President of Marketing and Government Relations for Community College of Philadelphia; - 2) Herbert Wetzel Board Vice Chair Executive Director of Housing and Community Development for City Council; - 3) Leslie D. Callahan, PhD Pastor of St. Paul's Baptist Church in North Philadelphia; - 4) Rev. Bonnie Camarda Director of Partnerships for the Salvation Army of Eastern Pennsylvania and Delaware; - 5) Asia Coney President of PHA's Resident Advisory Board. - 6) Belinda Mayo Former Director of Neighborhood Program Coordination and Community Development at the City of Philadelphia Office of Housing and Community Development from 1987 through 2016. - 7) Frederick S. Purnell, Sr. Former Deputy Director for Housing and Community Development for the City of Philadelphia; - 8) Sam Staten, Jr. Vice President of the Laborers' International Union of North America, Business Manager of Laborers' Local 332, and Secretary-Treasurer/Delegate of the Laborers' District Council of the Metropolitan Area of Philadelphia & Vicinity; and, - 9) Ethel Wise President of the Wilson Park Family Resident Council.
+- 1) Lynette M. Brown-Sow Board Chair Former Vice President of Marketing and Government Relations for Community College of Philadelphia; - 2) Herbert Wetzel Board Vice Chair Executive Director of Housing and Community Development for City Council; - 3) Leslie D. Callahan, PhD Pastor of St. Paul's Baptist Church in North Philadelphia; - 4) Rev. Bonnie Camarda Director of Partnerships for the Salvation Army of Eastern Pennsylvania and Delaware; - 5) Asia Coney President of PHA's Resident Advisory Board; - Belinda Mayo Former Director of Neighborhood Program Coordination and Community Development at the City of Philadelphia Office of Housing and Community Development from 1987 through 2016; - 7) Frederick S. Purnell, Sr. Former Deputy Director for Housing and Community Development for the City of Philadelphia; and - 8) Ethel Wise President of the Wilson Park Family Resident Council. - 9) Vacant Pending Appointment.